DimitriMenezes/Iterated-Local-Search/README.md

 # Iterated-Local-Search
-ILS algorithm to solve Curriculum Based Timetabling Problem of UFS
+ILS algorithm to solve Curriculum Based Timetabling Problem of Universidade Federal de Sergipe

 maximize teacher's preference to have a lesson in a specific hour

 subject to

-minimum number of credits/hours: Each teacher should have at least N classes during a semester
+minimum number of credits/hours: Each teacher should have at least N classes during a week

 teacherPreference: Teachers have preference on a hour to a specific curriculum